inboxstartup/docs/idea/name.md

 ---
 #### References

-- [Branding and Naming](https://www.coursera.org/lecture/wharton-launching-startup/4-0-branding-and-naming-REncK), a Coursera Course by [Wharton Online](https://online.wharton.upenn.edu).
+- [Branding and Naming](https://www.coursera.org/lecture/wharton-launching-startup/4-0-branding-and-naming-REncK), a Coursera Course by [Wharton Online](https://online.wharton.upenn.edu) is a good video course on the art of naming your Startup.